z0gg3r/replace-line/README.md

 # replace-line

-A simple tool that reads input and a string and prints every line from the input, except for those that contain the string.
+A simple shell script that replaces every occurence of a pattern in a text with nothing or something.